By use case

 Whether PWA will become a part of consumers’ lives also depends on mobile phone makers and to what extent they allow PWA to get access to certain phone functionalities.
 For example, Apple has a stricter policy about what apps can do.
 They also have quality control before approving certain apps on their app store.

-PWA are also still quite expensive for companies to build themselves.
-Most companies are waiting for their e-commerce platform providers to build PWA and offer it in their e-commerce features.
+PWAs are also still quite expensive for companies to build themselves.
+Most companies are waiting for their e-commerce platform providers to build PWAs and offer it in their e-commerce features.

 The future of PWA starts with single-page applications (SPAs).
 Companies or e-commerce platforms need to first start building a single-page application before they move onto PWA.